knee-cola/photo-sphere-browser/README.md

 # Photo Sphere Browser

-# DISCLAIMER
-The current status of this project is WORK IN PROGRESS, meaning that is't not production ready!

 # Intro
 This is a photo sphere browser and viewer.
 It scans a local folder for photo-sphere files and diplays them in a icon grid similar to Windows Explorer.